rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-0-an-overview.md

 <!-- ======================================================================= -->
 # the parent-based encoding (PAR)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the parent reference of each node.
-This encoding scheme will be referred to as **the parent-based explicit encoding scheme**.
+The following provides an overview of the sequences produced.

 ```
 default level-order (LEVEL)                          a